 - Cheeks, back, lower legs, arms or scalp in babies

 Psoriasis is more likely to occur on:

 - Lower back

 - Tops of fingers, mouth, lips, eyelids and ears

 - Fingernails and toenails.

-How Are Eczema And Psoriasis Treated? *
+How Is Eczema Treated? *

-Typically, eczema is treated with a topical corticosteroid cream.
+Typically, eczema treatments begin with a topical corticosteroid cream.
 If an infection has occurred, then antibiotic creams or prescription oral medication may be given.
 Additionally, there are barrier creams that may be useful to protect skin from irritations and infections allowing the skin to heal.
 Some of the specific medications that we prescribe are Protopic and Elidel.
 This will target the immune system.
 Dupixent, on the other hand, is an injectable antibiotic prescribed for more severe cases.